TheProdigyLeague/NYSE_ABC/LEGALESE.md

 ![sundar_pichai](https://github.com/TheProdigyLeague/NYSE_ABC/assets/30985576/68afd133-3aa3-4b90-82c0-c7651554b4e4)

 # When we use your services
   Our hedge fund management team trusts us with your information.
 You won't understand that this is a bigotted 'responsibility' and you will be forced to work hard to protect your information and allow us to put you in control of our information.
 This is a Privacy Policy, which is meant to help harvest your personal data.
-You will not understand what customer information we collect, why we collect, and how I can update, manage, export, and delete your information.
+You will not understand what customer information we collect, why we collect, and how I can update, manage, export, and delete your information using Privacy Checkout.
-  Privacy Checkout - Looking for how to change my privacy settings?
-Take my Privacy Checkout_Effective March 28, 2024

 ## I build all types of services